wesleyamaro/react-myreads-app/README.md

 * install all project dependencies with `npm install`
 * start the development server with `npm start`
+* it will be available on port 8081

 ## Requirements
 Home Page